 RPS has played a key role in the delivery of the 110,000ft2 aircraft maintenance facility at Birmingham Airport for the award-winning independent aircraft maintenance provider Monarch Aircraft Engineering Ltd (MAEL).

 The concept design for the facility was developed by RPS to provide capacity for two Boeing 787 Dreamliners, or other wide body aircraft, such as the Boeing 777, 747 and Airbus A350.
 Alternatively, the facility will be large enough to accommodate 10 narrow-body aircraft.
-To achieve this, a key component of the hangar structure is the 80 tonne, 4.2m deep ‘valley truss’ beam spanning 66m.
+To achieve this, a key component of the hangar structure is the an 80 tonne, 4.2m deep valley truss beam spanning 66m.
 The facility incorporates approximately 25,000ft2 of offices for fleet management plus specialist workshop space for the inspection and repair of modern composite materials.
-This state-of-the-art facility is a significant addition to Birmingham Airport’s infrastructure.
+The facility is a significant addition to Birmingham Airport’s infrastructure.